slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
 -- Tom Robbins*

+> *"You can’t buy a real kiss." (...)
+"True, unconditional love is the province of parents and saints." (...)
-> *"The measure of love is peace."
+"The measure of love is peace."
 -- Naval Ravikant*

 > *"That’s what careless words do.
 They make people love you a little less."
 -- Arundhati Roy*

-> *"You can’t buy a real kiss."
--- Naval Ravikant*

 > *"You haven’t been in love, if you haven’t let it ruin your life."
 -- Sarah Hildebrand*